Jingo88/Just_Another_React_Tutorial/README.md

 	* `Smart and Dumb Components`
 	* `Containers vs Stateless Presentational Components`
 * We'll stick with the first one
-* Our Containers will hold all the `state` and the `logic` for that piece of the Virtual DOM
+* Our Containers will be JavaScript objects that hold all the `state` and the `logic` for that piece of the Virtual DOM
 * Our Components will be logicless and stateless.
 Their only goal is to present the element to the page.
-You can put your styling here.
+You can apply your styling in each component file.
+We'll do that in the following branches

 ---